Mmark94/black_and_white_noise/README.md

-These scripts can be used to generate grids of random dots with different colours, black and white noise, any pixel draws and patterns like a chess board.
+These scripts can generate grids of random dots with different colours, black and white noise, any pixel draws and patterns like a chess board.

 Black and white noise